-So it’s little wonder so many people are asking the question: how much is a loft conversion?
+So it’s little wonder so many people are asking the question: how much is a loft conversion in London?
 The answer: nowhere near what it costs to move.
 Take a look at our previous article which discusses the cost of moving here. (link to previous article)

-According to the homeadviceguide.com the average cost of a loft conversion ranges between £10,000 – £32,000 but it could cost in excess of £60,000 if you have the space for a particularly large extension.
+The average cost of a loft conversion in London ranges between £30,000 – £50,000 but it could cost in excess of £60,000 if you have the space for a particularly large extension.

-Generally speaking, London and the South East England are the more expensive places to get a loft extension, mainly due to increased labor, travel and material prices in the city.
-Typically a standard 20m2 loft extension in Greater London will cost from £12 750 and in central London from £13 400, rising up to £30 000 for a deluxe loft conversion and more for bigger spaces.
-But, this gives you a good idea of the starting prices for a basic loft conversion.
+Generally speaking, London and the South East England are the more expensive places to get a loft extension, mainly due to increased labour, travel and material prices in the city.

-As a guide the the cost of a loft conversion will vary based on an number of factors;
+As a guide the the cost of a loft conversion in London will vary based on an number of factors;

 - The size of your attic and whether or not you’re extending the existing space with a dormer.